BCAssessment/bcapublicwebsitecms/docs/bca_clone_readme.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Before running BCAHomepageClone or BCAHomepagePreview, you need to configure the following environment variables.
-This can be done by creating a .env file based on the .env.template file found [here](.env.template).
+This can be done by creating a .env file based on the .env.template file found [here](../BCAHomepageClone/.env.template) or [here](../BCAHomepagePreview/.env.template).
 The variables are defined in the table below.

 | Variable Name                 | Description                                                                                                               | Example Value                   |
 |-------------------------------|---------------------------------------------------------------------------------------------------------------------------|---------------------------------|